 The Human Rights Law should be amended to require state agencies, local governments, public housing authorities and other public entities receiving state funding relating to housing and community development to proactively take steps to "affirmatively further fair housing" and to refrain from any action that is materially inconsistent with this obligation.
-Senate Bill 1353, sponsored by Senator Kavanagh, would accomplish this by requiring all state agencies administering housing programs or enforcing housing laws and all localities administering housing.
+Senate Bill 1353, sponsored by Senator Kavanagh, would accomplish this by requiring all state agencies administering housing programs or enforcing housing laws and all localities administering housing programs and receiving state funds for such activities to affirmatively further fair housing.
 By creating an obligation to affirmatively further fair housing for all state agencies and localities administering housing-related programs and laws, this bill will ensure not only that New York will no longer participate in harmful, discriminatory practices but that the state will actively seek to create more diverse, inclusive communities.
 California adopted a similar affirmative fair housing policy in 2018.